apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Minnesota Vikings draft JJ McCarthy and Dallas Turner - Purple Daily**
+**New channel lets long-trapped ships escape from Baltimore Harbor**

-You can read more about it [here](https://www.youtube.com/watch?v=AZ3gXqknhmU).
+You can read more about it [here](https://www.washingtonpost.com/dc-md-va/2024/04/25/baltimore-channel-bridge-ships-escape/).

 ## Requirements
 - Python 3.8